trb-transit-mangement-performance/website/index.md

 ---
-title: Transformative Trends in Transit Data
+title: TRB Transit Management and Performance Standing Committee (AP010)
 ---

 # Home

-Welcome to the website for TRB's Transformative Trends in Transit Data Subcommittee.
+Welcome to the website for TRB's Transit Management and Performance Standing Committee.

+*We do some stuff that goes here*

-The Joint Subcommittee on Transformative Trends in Transit Data (AP000/ABJ00) focuses on the generation, processing, and emerging opportunities for integrating existing and emerging transit data streams with other transit and transit-related datasets to strengthen the entire network of information.
+__The Joint Subcommittee on Transformative Trends in Transit Data (AP000/ABJ00) focuses on the generation, processing, and emerging opportunities for integrating existing and emerging transit data streams with other transit and transit-related datasets to strengthen the entire network of information.__

 ## Mission